agencyenterprise/react-native-health/README.md

 // when the component where the listener was added unmounts
 // (or whenever the listener should be removed), call the
-// `remove` method of the subscription object. componentWillUnmount() {
+// 'remove' method of the subscription object. componentWillUnmount() {
   this.sub.remove();
 }